-Deuba pointed that the government was not honest in implementing federalism or amending the constitution.
-Adding further, he said that the government was not able to win the confidence of Janajatis, Madhesis and Tharus with regard to constitution amendment.
+Deuba pointed out that the government was not honest in implementing federalism or amending the constitution.
+Adding further, he said that the government was not able to win the confidence of Janajatis, Madhesis and Tharus with regard to the constitution amendment.

 He also listed the transitional justice process, civil servants rearrangement and purchase of two wide-body aircraft, among other government negligence.

 Commenting on the civil service scenario Deuba said, “The government is trying to scare civil servants.
 It should have tried to enact a new civil service act through the Parliament without taking the ordinance route”.